Ophidiophobia: Research

 Psychiatrist Randolph M. Nesse notes that while conditioned fear responses to evolutionarily novel dangers such as electrical outlets is possible, the conditioning is slower because such cues have no prewired connection to fear, and that despite the emphasis on the risks of speeding and drunk driving in driver's education, it does not provide reliable protection against traffic collisions and that nearly one-quarter of all deaths in 2014 of people aged 15 to 24 in the United States were in traffic collisions.

 Also, Nesse, psychiatrist Isaac Marks, and evolutionary biologist George C. Williams wrote that people with systematically deficient responses to adaptive phobias (e.g. ophidiophobia, arachnophobia, basophobia) are more temperamentally careless and more likely to receive unintentional injuries that are potentially fatal and have proposed that such deficient phobia should be classified as "hypophobia" due to its selfish genetic consequences.
 Evolutionary biologist Richard Dawkins argued that simulation and imagination would be favored by natural selection over trial-and-error learning across species due to the selfish genetic consequences, while anthropologist Christopher Boehm argued vicarious cultural learning would be favored over trial-and-error learning in noting how Kalahari Bushmen parents teach their children about likely locations of venomous snakes.
 Likewise, cognitive scientist Steven Pinker has noted that wariness around snakes, folk biology, folk taxonomies, and abstraction in speech and thought are all cultural universals.

 A 2001 study at the Karolinska Institute in Sweden suggested that mammals may have an innate negative reaction to snakes (and spiders), which was vital for their survival as it allowed such threats to be identified immediately.

 A 2009 report of a 40-year research program demonstrated strong fear conditioning to snakes in humans and fast nonconscious processing of snake images; these are mediated by a fear network in the human brain involving the amygdala.

 A 2013 study provided neurobiological evidence in primates (macaques) of natural selection for detecting snakes rapidly.

 In fiction

-In non-medical press and literature, the movie-character Indiana Jones has been used as an example of someone with ophidiophobia.
+In non-medical press and literature, the fictional character Indiana Jones has been used as an example of someone with ophidiophobia.